zbirdie3105/bank-loan-project/README.md

 You are given `loan.csv` which shows loan approvals for certain interest rates.

-Your assignement is to predict whether someone will get an interest rate of 9% or lower, depending on external data such as FICO score and monthly income.
+Your assignment is to predict whether someone will get an interest rate of 9% or lower, depending on external data such as FICO score and monthly income.

 Data is provided in the CSV file, but you may engineer other predictors to increase the power of your model.